A robot reaching for a Microsoft Excel logo, representing ways to automate Excel.

 Practical Applications of Data Validation Rules

-For example, if your team is working with customer contact information and you want to automate their entry into an Excel sheet, you can set up a data validation rule to only accept certain inputs such as email addresses or phone numbers.
+For example, if your team is working with customer contact information and you want to automate their entry into Excel files, you can set up a data validation rule to only accept certain inputs such as email addresses or phone numbers.
 This way, any inaccuracies are automatically corrected before they cause errors further down the line.

 Furthermore, teams can also use data validation rules to limit the number of entries in a given cell or restrict users from entering duplicate information.
 This ensures accuracy and adds another layer of protection against input errors.